oracle/coherence-operator/docs/samples/coherence-deployments/persistence/default/README.md

 being set to `active`.
 This allows restarting of a Coherence cluster and retaining the data.

-*Note*: This sample shows how to enabled Persistence with the all the defaults under `store.persistence` in `coherence` chart `values.yaml`.
+This sample shows how to enabled Persistence with the all the defaults under `store.persistence` in `coherence` chart `values.yaml`.
 Please see (this sample)[../pvc/README.md] for more details on setting other values such as `storageClasses`.